Hotmountain/organizicate-beta/README.md

      - Organize all folders in a folder

 3. **Select Path**
-   - Enter the full path, drag and drop, or use the "Browse" button.
+   - Enter the full path or use the "Browse" button.
    - Use the recent folders dropdown for quick access.

 4. **Run**